kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/ai-what-why.md

 **Example of rationality:**

 Suppose we have an agent (a software, a person or a machine) playing chess.
 In this context, making the move expected to maximize the chances of winning the game is the right decision.
 This exemplifies rationality because the agent is taking a decision based on reasoning and logic and towards a specifc goal which is winning the game.
-This is also an example of intelligence because the agent is doing the right thing according to its goal.

 **Another example of rationality**

 Imagine an agent operating a vehicle.
 Here, making choices aimed at maximizing the likelihood of reaching the destination safely and, perhaps, in a short time is the right course of action.
 This too embodies rationality, with decisions derived from reasoning and logic in pursuit of the specific goal of arriving safely and efficiently.
-Again, this showcases intelligence as the agent's actions align with its objective.

 <aside>